Three days or more of high maximum and minimum temperatures that are unusual for a particular location is known as an extreme heat event or heatwave.

 For power outages

-If the outage is affecting the neighbourhood, check SA Power Networks current power interruptions before making a report.
+If the outage is affecting the neighbourhood, check SA Power Networks current power outages before making a report.

 For transport disruptions